plabayo/rama/rama-quic/README.md

 ## rama-quic

-QUIC v1 (RFC 9000) transport for Rama: client, server and combined endpoints, streams, DATAGRAM, resumption and 0-RTT, migration, loss recovery, congestion control and path MTU discovery, on top of `rama-udp` sockets and the common `rama-tls` configuration (TLS 1.3 through BoringSSL or Rustls).
+QUIC transport for Rama, version 1 (RFC 9000) and version 2 (RFC 9369): client, server and combined endpoints, streams, DATAGRAM, resumption and 0-RTT, migration, loss recovery, congestion control and path MTU discovery, on top of `rama-udp` sockets and the common `rama-tls` configuration (TLS 1.3 through BoringSSL or Rustls).

+Both versions are on by default and negotiated per RFC 9368 with downgrade protection: a client starts in v1 and, on BoringSSL, offers v2 as a compatible version the server may switch to mid-handshake; otherwise the server replies with Version Negotiation and the client restarts in a shared version. `version::ClientVersionPolicy` and `version::ServerVersionPolicy` control the offer — Rustls clients cannot switch mid-handshake, so they offer only their first flight's version.
+Tickets and address tokens are scoped to their issuing version, and the QUIC bit is greased per RFC 9287.

+The `profile` module describes the wire image a client presents — version offer, transport parameter order, connection ID lengths, datagram size, packet-number and frame layout — as a typed, invariant-checked `QuicProfile`.

 Choose `boring` for BoringSSL alone, `rustls,ring` for Rustls with ring, or `rustls,aws-lc` for Rustls with AWS-LC.
 The `boring` feature does not require